 Zinc: The Essential Mineral Your Body Can’t Thrive Without

-Many people don’t realise how important zinc is for feeling your best.
-From keeping your immune system strong to supporting clear skin and balanced hormones, zinc quietly plays a huge role in overall health.
+Many people don’t realise how important zinc is for feeling your best — and as a nutritionist in London, I see firsthand how often this vital mineral is overlooked.
+From supporting a strong immune system to promoting clear skin and balanced hormones, zinc quietly plays a powerful role in overall health and daily wellbeing.

 Why Zinc Matters